Denis Kinane

 Denis Francis Kinane (born 29 January 1957) is a Scottish immunologist, cell biologist, infection, immunity and genomics specialist.
 He is the author of more than 250 papers with an H-index of 82, and editor of Nature and Springer journals.
 Kinane has held professorial appointments in pathology, periodontology, immunology, infection and immunity at medical and dental schools in the UK, United States and Switzerland.
 He is a director of two large US and Chinese health companies and Scientific Director, CMO and founder of several smaller international companies.

-Kinane is a Co-Founder and Chief Medical Officer at Cignpost Diagnostics Ltd, a UK based Covid-19 testing company specialising in rapid delivery of Gold standard PCR testing.
+Kinane is a Co-Founder and Chief Medical Officer at Cignpost Diagnostics Ltd, a UK based COVID-19 testing company specialising in rapid delivery of Gold standard PCR testing.

 Early life

 Kinane was born in 1957 and spent his first 26 years living in Edinburgh.
-The son of a farmer, Jeremiah and mother Anne, he has five sisters and two brothers, all of whom became teachers.
-He attended Holycross Academy and then went on to obtain a Bachelor Dental Surgery (BDS) from the University of Edinburgh in 1980.
+The son of a farmer, Jeremiah, and mother Anne, he has five sisters and two brothers, all of whom became teachers.
+He attended Holy Cross Academy, Edinburgh.
+He then went on to obtain a Bachelor Dental Surgery (BDS) from the University of Edinburgh in 1980.
 He then obtained a PhD from Edinburgh Medical School in 1983.